1902 Pittsfield Streetcar Incident: Accident

-At approximately 10:15AM, Roosevelt's motorcade was travelling along South Street when the mounted troopers assigned to protect him noticed the speeding trolley.
+At approximately 10:15AM, Roosevelt's motorcade was travelling along South Street when the mounted troopers assigned to protect him noticed the approaching trolley.
 As the streetcar turned onto the street with the presidential carriage, the driver rang the trolley bell and attempted to stop.
 Two cavalrymen flagged down the motorman, ordering the trolley to stop, but it nevertheless collided with the back left wheel of the carriage, smashing the carriage's back and striking the front wheel as well.
 The impact sent the carriage into the air briefly.

 William Craig yelled for the president to “Look out!
 Hold fast!” before they were both thrown off the wagon.
 Craig was thrown under the streetcar and killed instantly while Roosevelt was thrown out and hit his head on the sidewalk.
 Cortelyou sustained serious injuries.
 Governor Crane escaped uninjured.
 Pratt, the driver, struck his head, resulting in a fractured skull.
 One carriage horse was also killed in the collision.